NORTH AMERICAN TEAM & Board FOR CAF CANADA

 Catherine Wylie is Director at CAF Canada.
 Headquartered in Vancouver, British Columbia.
 Prior to joining CAF Canada, Catherine was CEO of C.N.
 Wylie Group of Companies including Strategic Profits Inc.; PayPaq Solutions Inc.; SPIguard Security Solutions Inc.; GAINE Center for Spiritual Progress; and Global Animal Network.

-As the Vice President of Donor Advised & Grant Services, Nicole manages a core segment of the grants team with a focus on charity validation, grantmaking, and regulatory compliance.
-She also manages key client relationships, providing strategic guidance and oversight to corporate, foundation, and individual giving programs.
+As the Vice President of Technology & Cybersecurity, Nicole administers CAF Canada’s information and cybersecurity policies and programs to ensure the security of CAF Canada’s systems and the important data we are charged with.
+This department works jointly with a team of vendor partners that provide the tools and resources we use to maintain the highest levels of cybersecurity and technological infrastructure..
 Nicole holds a BA in Anthropology with minors in Spanish and Business Administration from The George Washington University, and her international experience was enhanced at the Universidad Autónoma de Madrid in Spain.
 She is certified in Anti-Money Laundering (AML/CFT) by the Society of Tax and Estate Professionals (STEP).

 Brooks joined CAF Canada in February 2018 as Director of Business Development.
 He comes from a background in international development, with research interest focusing on the private sector in development and multi-sector structures of global governance.
 His professional experience includes time with international NGOs and within the Executive Office of the Governor of Florida.
 Before coming to CAF Canada, Brooks worked closely with Charities Aid Foundation in the UK, as a co-author on the report titled Beyond Integrity: Exploring the role of business in preserving civil society space (Charities Aid Foundation, 2016).

-Brooks holds a MSc in Development Management from London School of Economics (2016), as welll as a BA in International Affairs and a BA in Political Sciene from Florida State University (2015).
+Brooks holds a MSc in Development Management from London School of Economics (2016), as well as a BA in International Affairs and a BA in Political Science from Florida State University (2015).

 Assistant Vice President of Finance